-Eduardo Suarez is co-founder of news startups Politbot and El Español.
+Eduardo Suarez is co-founder of news startups Politibot and El Español.
 He also writes on journalism and politics for El País, Nieman Reports and Univision.
 He has led seminars in several universities and has published four books.
-He is the founder of two innovative news startups and an expert in American politics.
+He is the founder of two innovative news startups and is an expert in American politics.
 He has written several books on the topic and covered every major election since 2012.

 Eduardo started his career as a journalist in the Spanish daily El Mundo, where he worked from 2000 to 2014 first as an opinion writer, then as a foreign correspondent from London, New York and Brussels.